RocketChat/Rocket.Chat.RaspberryPi/README.md

 This will download and untar the app in `$HOME/rocketchat`

+Alternatively, you can find the latest release [here](https://github.com/RocketChat/Rocket.Chat.RaspberryPi/releases), and just download it.

 #### Get a compatible MongoDB instance

 Current available mongodb versions on Raspbian are too old for Rocket.Chat.
 Hopefully the